timer 4 mins

 Learn About Hair

-Hair growth feels almost magical: how, in a few days, it can spout as if from nothing.
-It is a source of exploration, a feature of identity.
+The way hair grows feels almost magical sometimes.
+How, in a few days, it can spout as if from nothing.

 On average, hair grows around half an inch (1.25cm) a month.
 Due to the depletion of nutrients, it may take longer to grow post-chemo, but once your body recovers, it’ll pick up speed again.